 Providing dedicated service when the negligence of others causes head injuries

 Brain injuries occur in all types of accidents around the world.
 They occur in car accidents when drivers and passengers are rear-ended, struck from the side or roll over.
 They occur in motorcycle accidents even when riders are wearing helmets.
 They occur at amusement parks on rides or in slip and fall accidents.
 In the United States, 1.7 million new traumatic brain injuries occur each year, and these account for more than one third of all injury-related deaths.

-At Boone and Davis, PA, our attorneys combine their more than 30 years of legal experience with the knowledge and support of medical and vocational experts and the benefits of the latest technology.
+At Boone & Davis, Attorneys at Law, our attorneys combine their more than 30 years of legal experience with the knowledge and support of medical and vocational experts and the benefits of the latest technology.
 If you have been injured or lost a loved one because of a brain injury caused by the negligence of others, our Fort Lauderdale brain injury attorneys are dedicated to using our skills and resources to help you obtain the compensation you need.

 Traumatic brain injuries

 Traumatic brain injuries, frequently called TBIs, are caused when a bump, blow, jolt or other forceful movement causes the brain to move back and forth within the skull and disrupts normal functioning.
 Traumatic brain injuries may also be caused by penetrating injuries to the head.
 Many types of injuries may result from trauma to the head, including:

 Damage to the brain caused by these injuries can also result in additional harm, although many of these injuries may be prevented or reduced through prompt medical care.
 Many additional injuries may occur after the initial trauma, such as: